mmckechney/SqlBuildManager/README.md

 ### Forms UI

 While the focus of the app has changed to command line automation, the forms GUI is fully functional.
 If you are looking for a visual tool, check out _Sql Build Manager.exe_.
-There is docmentation on the GUI that you can find [here](docs/SqlBuildManagerManual.md) that will walk through the creation of build packages ([PDF version](src/SqlBuildManager%20Manual/SqlBuildManagerManual.pdf)).
+There is documentation on the GUI that you can find [here](docs/SqlBuildManagerManual.md) that will walk through the creation of build packages ([PDF version](src/SqlBuildManager%20Manual/SqlBuildManagerManual.pdf)).

 ### Command line